File: Sample 6, Last Updated: June 16, 2010, LB

 Step 7 – Stress Results

-COSMOS converts the deformation results into stress results.
+SolidWorks Simulation converts the deformation results into stress results.
 The stresses can be seen to be higher in areas that have more local deformation.
-The stress in every location of this model is below the code allowable membrane stress so it passes.
+The stress in every location of this model is below the code allowable membrane stress, so it passes.

 Higher stressed models will have stresses up to 3-4x nominal code allowables – but limited to small areas.
 The art of pressure vessel FEA is interpreting when these areas of high stress are acceptable.
 This is often the hardest part of FEA.